-It is a refundable payroll tax credit for 50% of the wages you paid to your employees during the COVID-19 crisis.
-If you had to fully or partially suspend operations because of an order by the government or your gross receipts declined by more than 50%, compared to the same quarter in the prior year or you are a non-profit 501(c) organization.
+It is a refundable payroll tax credit for 70% of the wages you paid to your employees FROM January 1, 2021-June 30, 2021.
+If you had to fully or partially suspend operations because of an order by the government or your gross receipts declined by more than 20%, compared to the same quarter in calendar year 2019 or you are a non-profit 501(c) organization.
 The credit is based on qualified wages paid to the employees and the cost of health insurance paid by the Employer on behalf of each employee.

-Business with over 100 full-time employees, qualified wages are wages paid to employees when they are not working because of COVID-19.
-Businesses with less than 100 full-time employees ALL employee wages qualify for the credit, doesn't matter if the business was open or closed because of a shut-down order.
-Each quarter you may take a credit of 50% of wages paid to each employee as described above (capped at \$5,000 per employee for the period March 13, 2020 through December 31, 2020.
+Business with over 500 or less employees ALL employee wages qualify for the credit, doesn't matter if the business was open or closed because of a shut-down order.

+Each quarter you may take a credit of 70% of wages paid to each employee as described above (capped at \$14,000 per employee for the period January 1, 2021 - June 30, 2021

-To calculate the credit, you will take the wages paid to qualified employees during the quarter multiplied by 50% and add the allocable percentage of health insurance premiums the employer paid on behalf of the employee for that quarter.
+To calculate the credit, you will take the wages paid to qualified employees during the quarter multiplied by 70% and add the allocable percentage of health insurance premiums the employer paid on behalf of the employee for that quarter.
 Any payments made to employees under the Families First Expanded FMLA or Emergency Sick Leave are not considered wages for this credit.

 You will be "paid" for these credits by getting to keep the employment taxes (federal withholding, FICA, Medicare tax) that you normally have to send to the IRS after every payroll.
 If the credit is more than you owe you will be able to request a refund.
-Once instructions for requesting the refund are available we will post them here.

-You are not eligible for this credit if you take a Paycheck Protection Program (PPP) Loan.
-If you do take this credit and in a subsequent quarter you do receive a PPP Loan you will have to pay this credit back.
+EFFECTIVE 1/1/2021 You ARE eligible for this credit if you take a Paycheck Protection Program (PPP) Loan.
+You may participate in both programs.